 Is employment status related to the cause of Adult Separation Anxiety Disorder?

-It is currently not known whether employment status is caused by the ASAD or whether the ASAD was caused by employment status.
+It is currently not known whether employment status is caused by the ASAD or whether the adult separation anxiety in relationship was caused by employment status.
 In either case, it has been noted the majority of individuals diagnosed with ASAD are unemployed or are working in non-traditional employment opportunities.
 Additional data suggests the second most likely employment status for those with ASAD is being employed, while the third is working as a homemaker.
 Medical professionals agree the least likely to suffer from ASAD are adults who are retired or are full-time students.

 How does separation anxiety impact your adult relationships?

-The first step to combatting adult separation anxiety is recognizing the signs of it and talking to someone, such as your significant other, about your concerns.
-Make an appointment with your primary care doctor and ask for referrals to a psychologist and or psychiatrist so as to develop a treatment plan for the disorder (Be sure to check with your insurance for coverage!).
+The first step to combating adult separation anxiety is recognizing the signs of it and talking to someone, such as your significant other, about your concerns.
+Make an appointment with your primary care doctor and ask for referrals to a psychologist and or psychiatrist to develop a treatment plan for the disorder (Be sure to check with your insurance for coverage!).
 Treatment plans might include therapy sessions, medication, maintaining a journal or written log, reducing the amount of hours you work or taking a less-stressful role in the workplace, among many other options.
 Be sure to discuss all aspects of your treatment plan with your partner, as it will also have a direct impact on them as well.
-The most important thing to remember about combatting adult separation anxiety is to be open in your communication with your support team, and especially your partner.
+The most important thing to remember about combating separation anxiety in relationship or separation anxiety in couples is to be open in your communication with your support team, and especially your partner.
 While the disorder is still a newly recognized medical diagnosis, the feelings and struggles are very real.
-Maintaining open and honest lines of communication will be the best thing you can do to combat it.
+Maintaining open and honest lines of communication will be the best thing you can do to combat separation anxiety in adult relationships.